 Soups with well-cooked fish, meat, poultry, legumes, whole grains and vegetables are easy to digest and contain the nutrients you and your baby need.
 Just fill a pot with prepared broth and add chopped vegetables, meat, beans and a grain, and simmer until the grain is cooked.

-If you plan to have a soup or stew once a day, a salad once a day, and a protein-and-grain meal once a day, you have covered all of your bases!
+If you plan to have a soup or stew once a day, a salad once a day and a protein-and-grain meal once a day, you've covered all of your bases!

 Don't rule out having soup for breakfast.
 A steaming bowl of vegetable-beef, chicken, or fish soup with a warm chunk of whole-grain bread topped with butter or melted cheese is much more satisfying and nutritious than a bowl of sweetened cereal!

-When you need a snack to keep your energy up, choose a healthful, nutrient-rich one such as the following:
+When you need a snack to keep your energy up, choose a healthy, nutrient-rich one like

-Alternatively, try four cans or two boxes of organic chicken broth and add various chopped vegetables such as onion, celery, carrot, zucchini, yellow squash, peppers, green beans, peas, potato, and spinach.
+Alternatively, try four cans or two boxes of organic chicken broth and add various chopped vegetables like onion, celery, carrot, zucchini, yellow squash, peppers, green beans, peas, potato and spinach.
 Add 1/4 to 1/2 cup barley and diced chicken thighs or breast and allow the mixture to simmer for four hours in a slow cooker.